Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartedmodule3.md

-# Module 01- Guided Lab: Threat Protection with XDR & Module 02- Guided Lab: Threat Protection with XDR
+# Module-03 Threat Protection with XDR- Conduct attacks and Investigate an Incident
-### Overall Estimated Duration: 150 minutes
+### Overall Estimated Duration: 140 minutes
 ## Overview

-In this hands-on lab, you will explore the integration of Azure Sentinel, Microsoft Defender, and Logic Apps to enhance security operations and automate threat response.
-You will begin by reviewing and managing a pre-configured Azure Sentinel workspace, where you will investigate security incidents, configure automated responses, and analyze data to strengthen threat detection and response capabilities.
-Next, you will integrate Logic Apps with Threat Protection and Extended Detection and Response (XDR) solutions, enabling the creation of automated workflows and playbooks that streamline security alerts and actions.
-Additionally, you will configure connectors, onboard devices, and interact with Microsoft Defender for Cloud, providing you with practical experience in automating and centralizing threat intelligence and response.
+In this hands-on lab, you will explore the integration of Microsoft Sentinel, Microsoft Defender, and KQL-based detections to enhance security operations and automate incident investigation.
+You will begin by creating custom analytics rules in Microsoft Sentinel to detect persistence and privilege elevation attacks, using KQL queries to identify and respond to threats in your environment.
+Next, you will investigate incidents triggered by these rules, reviewing details, changing incident status, and executing automated responses with playbooks.
+This lab provides practical experience in building threat detections, automating alerts, and investigating incidents, helping you strengthen your organization’s security posture and response capabilities.

 ## Objective

-Understand how to manage security incidents and automate responses using Azure Sentinel, Logic Apps, and Microsoft Defender for Cloud.
-Gain skills in configuring connectors, creating playbooks, and integrating threat protection across your organization’s security operations.
+Understand how to simulate and detect various cyber attacks using Microsoft Defender and Microsoft Sentinel.
+Gain skills in connecting Windows security events, performing attack simulations, and analyzing alerts.
 By the end of this lab, you will be able to:

-**Explore and Manage Azure Sentinel Workspace**: Learn to navigate and review a pre-configured Sentinel workspace to investigate security incidents, configure automated responses, and analyze data for threat detection.

-**Integrate Logic Apps with Threat Protection and XDR**: Understand how to automate threat detection and response workflows by integrating Logic Apps with Threat Protection and Extended Detection and Response (XDR) systems, including configuring triggers and actions.

-**Enable and Configure Microsoft Defender for Cloud**: Gain practical skills in enabling Microsoft Defender for Cloud, onboarding devices, and integrating them into the Sentinel workspace for real-time monitoring and incident management.

-**Create and Manage Security Playbooks**: Develop the ability to create and update playbooks within Microsoft Sentinel, streamlining automated responses to security incidents and alerts within your organization’s cloud environment.
+**Conduct Attacks**: Understand how to simulate various attacks to comprehend threat detection and investigation processes within Microsoft Defender.
+You will explore attack techniques like persistence and privilege escalation to enhance your knowledge of security operations.

+**Create Detections**: Gain skills in creating custom analytics rules using KQL queries to identify persistence and privilege elevation attacks.
+This lab will equip you with the ability to enhance your organization’s threat detection capabilities through effective monitoring and alerting.

+**Investigate an Incident**: Learn to analyze incidents by reviewing details, managing alerts, and running playbooks to automate response actions.
+This lab will provide you with practical experience in effective security incident management, ensuring a comprehensive approach to responding to threats.

 ## Pre-requisites

 Participants should have:

-**Familiarity with Azure Sentinel and Defender for Cloud**: Understanding of Microsoft Sentinel and Microsoft Defender for Cloud capabilities, including security incident management and cloud security monitoring.
+**Familiarity with Azure Sentinel and Microsoft Defender**: A basic understanding of Azure Sentinel and Microsoft Defender concepts, including incident management and threat detection.

-**Experience with Azure Portal and Logic Apps**: Familiarity with navigating the Azure Portal and using Azure Logic Apps for automation and workflow management.
-Basic Security Operations Knowledge: Proficiency in security operations, including working with security incidents, alerts, and configuring threat detection tools.

-**Basic Security Operations Knowledge**: Proficiency in security operations, including working with security incidents, alerts, and configuring threat detection tools.
+**Knowledge of KQL (Kusto Query Language)**: Familiarity with KQL for querying data within Azure Sentinel to create and analyze detection rules.

+**Basic Security Operations Understanding**: An understanding of common security incidents, including persistence and privilege escalation attacks, to effectively engage in lab activities.

 ## Architecture

-In this hands-on lab, the architecture flow encompasses several key components essential for enhancing security operations.
-You will start by setting up an Azure Sentinel workspace and integrating Microsoft Defender for Cloud.
-At the core of the architecture is Azure Sentinel, which aggregates security data, manages incidents, and enables automated responses through Logic Apps.
-The integration of Microsoft Defender for Cloud enhances security posture by monitoring and protecting Azure resources.
-Logic Apps facilitate the automation of workflows, allowing for efficient handling of threat alerts and responses.
-Additionally, the architecture includes various connectors for data ingestion, such as the Windows Security Event Connector, enabling real-time monitoring of security incidents.
-This system promotes streamlined operations and effective threat management across the Azure environment.
+In this hands-on lab, the architecture flow encompasses several essential components to enhance security operations.
+You’ll begin by setting up the Azure Sentinel workspace, which serves as the centralized hub for monitoring and managing security incidents.
+Integrated with Microsoft Defender for real-time threat detection and response, the architecture ensures comprehensive security coverage across cloud resources.
+Log Analytics plays a key role in querying and analyzing logs using KQL, enabling the creation of custom analytics rules for threat detection.
+Logic Apps automate workflows and responses, facilitating seamless orchestration of security actions based on detected incidents.
+This architecture also supports a user interaction layer where security analysts can review incidents, execute automated responses, and manage playbooks efficiently, ensuring a robust and responsive security posture throughout the organization.

 ## Architecture Diagram